Heroin is a highly potent synthetic opioid manufactured from morphine, which comes from the seeds of the opium poppy plant.

 Are you ready to reclaim your life back from the grip of heroin use disorder?

-ReVIDA Recovery® offers treatment for heroin addiction that we will tailor to fit your unique needs.
+ReVIDA Recovery® offers recovery for heroin addiction that we will tailor to fit your unique needs.

 We offer a comprehensive and proven treatment method to ensure that you have a successful recovery.
 Our medically assisted treatment (MAT) program is designed to assist you every step of the way.
 Buprenorphine (Suboxone®) is a combination of buprenorphine and Naloxone used to treat heroin use disorder.
 Buprenorphine (Suboxone®) and our evidence-based behavior therapy programs can help you get back on track.
 The medication will help ward off cravings and ease some heroin withdrawal symptoms to focus on what matters most: your recovery.